 HeatSmart Tompkins: Harnessing the Efficiency of Heat Pumps

-After two successful years of focus on rapidly increasing the deployment of solar PV in the residential sector, Solar Tompkins is turning to the promotion of non-fossil fuel alternatives and efficiency measures for home heating and domestic hot water, which, combined, account on average for three quarters of the total energy use in Tompkins County homes.
-The HeatSmart Tompkins program will accelerate the transition of home-heating away from fossil fuels via deployment of super-efficient air- and ground-source heat pumps in combination with improvement of building efficiency through better insulation and air sealing.
-The new program launches the week of September 14th, 2015 with enrollment through mid-December and a contract signing deadline in late January 2016.
-Click here for more details.
+After two successful years of focus on rapidly increasing the deployment of solar PV in the residential sector, Solar Tompkins has turned to the promotion of non-fossil fuel alternatives and efficiency measures for home heating and domestic hot water, which, combined, account on average for three quarters of the total energy use in Tompkins County homes.
+The HeatSmart Tompkins program accelerates the transition of home-heating away from fossil fuels via deployment of highly efficient air- and ground-source heat pumps in combination with improvement of building efficiency through better insulation and air sealing.
+This program will be offered in Tompkins County for a second time beginning in early 2017.
+More information regarding program launch, installer partners, and public meeting dates is forthcoming.

 HeatSmart Receives 'People's Choice Signs of Sustainability' Recognition

 At the Earth Day Ithaca community conversation on the future of housing hosted by Sustainable Tompkins, Solar Tompkins received a People's Choice Signs of Sustainability Award in the 'organization' category for demonstrating progress toward advancing community well-being, ecological stewardship, and local economic resilience.

 Lessons in Renewable Heating and Cooling in New York State

 Grassroots Environmental Education recently hosted a conference on renewable and sustainable energy use in buildings.
 Matt Johnston was asked to share an overview of the HeatSmart Tompkins Program.
 To see the video, which includes a presentation from the Director of NYSERDA's Office of Renewable Heating and Cooling, click below.